jupyterhub/team-compass/docs/contribute/llm.md

 images, or generate human-like communication.
 ```

-We ask that all contributions (through issues and pull requests) are made by a human who is willing to take accountability for the code, documentation, or comment they submit.
+We ask that all contributions (through issues and pull requests) are made by a human who takes responsibility for the code, documentation, or comment they submit.
 In short: LLM-generated contributions are not accepted.

 ## Principles